What is a Kit in Soccer?

 Simultaneously, it serves as a means for teams to generate revenue and proudly exhibit their unique identity.

-We have a related article on why soccer teams have third kits which is worth reading in case you’re looking to learn more about this particular subtopic.
+We have a related article on the motivations behind alternate kits, which is worth reading in case you’re looking to learn more about this particular subtopic.

 Why does the goalkeeper wear a different colored kit from the rest of the team?